peteseta/physics-ia/main.typ

 // tape measure - ± whatever cm = ± whatever m
 // frequency - ± whatever % from the search window of the FFT

+#align(center)[#smallcaps("Qualitative Observations")]
+- I observed that plucking near the ends of the string created a harsher, "tinny" sound.
+- On the other hand, plucking near the middle of the string created a fuller sound.
+- This contrast is likely a result of a change in harmonic composition, where the harsher sound is a result of a reduced presence of mid frequencies, around 500Hz to 2000Hz, and the fuller sound is a result of a more balanced frequency spectrum.

 #align(center)[#smallcaps("Absolute Uncertainties")]
 - The absolute uncertainty in the picking length $x_1$ is $Delta x_1 = ±0.005 "m"$ as
   the tape measure has a precision of $1 "cm"$.
-- The absolute uncertainty in the frequency $f$ is $ Delta f = ±n times 0.05f_1 = ±n times 16.48"Hz" $
+- The absolute uncertainty $Delta f$ in the frequency $f$ is $ Delta f = ±n times 0.05f_1 = ±n times 16.48"Hz" $
-  as the frequency search window in the FFT is $5%$ of the expected fundamental frequency $f_1 = 329.63"Hz"$.
-This uncertainty is multiplied by $n$ because it propagates when the non-fundamental harmonic is calculated by multiplying the fundamental frequency by the harmonic number $n$.
+  as the frequency search window in the FFT is 5% of the expected fundamental frequency $f_1 = 329.63"Hz"$.
+5% is multiplied by $n$ because the uncertainty propagates when the non-fundamental harmonic is calculated using @freq_integer, which multiplies the fundamental frequency by the harmonic number $n$.

   For instance, plucking length $x_1 = 0.01$m results in the 2nd harmonic with the highest amplitude, so regardless of the FFT-found fundamental frequency, the absolute uncertainty is $Delta f = ±2 times 16.48 = ±32.96"Hz"$.

-#pagebreak()
-== Processed Data
+== Processed Data <processed_data>
 // processed data - average frequencies across trials, for each picking length
 #figure(
   kind: table,
   caption: "Raw data of highest amplitude harmonic frequencies at each plucking length", tablex(
     columns: 3,
-    auto-vlines: false,
+    stroke: 0.5pt,
     inset: 10pt,
     align: center + horizon,
     repeat-header: true,